SOFTINUX/Base_Doc/source/implement_your_extension/base_as_dependency/base_as_dependency_vs.rst

 Configure debug tab
 -------------------
 Most important, configure debugging.
-You extension behaves as a partial app and is not directly executed.
+Your extension is a partial app and is not directly executed.
 Here is how to configure your application to enable possibility of debugging.

 .. image:: ../../_static/images/SampleExtensionDebugTabApp.png
    :alt: debug tab configuration

-Now, you can debbug you extension into Visual Studio.
+Now, you can debug your extension into Visual Studio.